 I joke that for the last few years I’ve been running the bric-a-brac stall at the school fair rather than going to Gay Pride as they clash in July.
 But arguably, I am doing more activism being an out lesbian mother at my daughter’s school than I would being on a march – the children and parents in my daughter’s year tell me this has really shaped how they feel about gay people because they have seen two gay mums at school.

-It’s important to encourage people to see people like their friend, their mum, who just happens to be gay - and I think that is a way to change things.
-It’s particularly important for LGBT professionals to be able to be out as well.
+It’s important to encourage people to see people like their friend, their mum, who just happens to be gay – and I think that is a way to change things.
+It’s particularly important for LGBTQ professionals to be able to be out as well.
 Many LGBT people work in the health and social care field and if we’ve got professionals who are happy to be open in a fairly relaxed way that changes attitudes too.

-Opening Doors were looking for someone to coordinate a new LGBT dementia group, and I applied for the job.
+Opening Doors were looking for someone to coordinate a new LGBTQ dementia group, and I applied for the job.
 I was concerned though, and thought, “How are we going to find people?”
 We did a big social media campaign and had an event for professionals in June which was well attended – and they all publicised it in their various circles.